dustywhite7/Econ8310/SlidesCode/8 - Random Forest.md

 - They vote!

 Why?
-- NOT because we care if everyone has their opinion heard
+- NOT because we care if everyone has their opinion heard (see history of voting eligibility)
 - Because large groups of people, when their opinions are averaged, make good choices

 ---